e-n-f/wchar-clarification-request/README.md

 Taking as a given that `wchar_t` is frozen and cannot be made into a sufficient portable character type, I propose:

-* Using `char32_t` as the natural way of referring to code points.
+* Using `char32_t` as the ordinary way of referring to code points.
 * Defining the standard set of `ctype` and `string` functions for `char32_t` characters and strings.
 * Adding a `c32int_t` type and `C32EOF` constant for `char32_t` streams.
-* Defining the standard set of `stdio` functions for `char32_t` characters, using `mbstate_t` conversion state rather than stream orientation to regulate what types of objects may be written or read at what times.
+* Defining the standard set of `stdio` functions for `char32_t` characters, with well-defined conversion rules rather than undefined behavior when reading or writing the wrong kind of data.
 * Defining `nextc32type` (on the model of the BSD `nextwctype`) as a way to enumerate character classes.
 * Defining the order of digits in `char32_t`, or adding `c32digit` and `digitc32` functions to do the conversion.
 * Defining `c32at`, `c32step`, and `c32after` character iteration functions that operate as idiomatic equivalents to `*cp`, `cp++`/`*cp++`, and `*++cp`.